Most outreach emails are terrible.

 So, what exactly is wrong with this outreach email?

-They’re asking those who already link to them to change the link to a page they want more links to.
+They’re asking people to change an existing link to a page they want more links to.

-The email says the new page is more appropriate and better for my readers.
+The email says the other page is more relevant and better for my readers.

 What outreach email should have been sent?